openlegend/core-rules/core/src/07-combat/01-chapter-seven.md

 You must choose a target within range of the type of attack you are making:

-**Melee physcial attacks** target foes that are within reach of you.
+**Melee physical attacks** target foes that are within reach of you.

 **Projectile physical attacks** can target foes within the range of the weapon being used at no penalty.
 Attacks suffer disadvantage 1 per extra range increment beyond the first, to a maximum of disadvantage 2 at three times the weapon's range.